Olive Thomas: Personal life

-Thomas' first marriage was to Bernard Krug Thomas, a man she met at age 15 while living in McKees Rocks, Pennsylvania.
-They married on April 1, 1911 and lived with his parents in McKees Rocks for the first six months of their marriage, then moved into their own apartment.
+Thomas's first marriage was to Bernard Krug Thomas, a man she met at age 15 while living in McKees Rocks, Pennsylvania.
+They married on April 1, 1911, and lived with his parents in McKees Rocks for the first six months of their marriage, then moved into their own apartment.
 Krug Thomas worked as a clerk at the Pressed Steel Car Company while Olive took care of the home.
 In 1913, the couple separated and Olive moved to New York City to pursue a career as a model.
-She was granted a divorce on September 25, 1915 on the grounds of desertion and cruelty.
-In 1931, Bernard Krug Thomas gave an interview to The Pittsburg Press, detailing his marriage to Olive, implying that a cause of the demise of their marriage was her ambition, a desire to obtain a life of "luxury", and "improve her station".
+She was granted a divorce on September 25, 1915, on the grounds of desertion and cruelty.
+In 1931, Bernard Krug Thomas gave an interview to The Pittsburg Press, detailing his marriage to Olive, implying that a cause of the demise of their marriage was her ambition and a desire to both obtain a life of "luxury" and "improve her station".

-In late 1916, Thomas met actor Jack Pickford, brother of one of the most successful silent stars, Mary Pickford, at a beach cafe on the Santa Monica Pier.
+In late 1916, Thomas met actor Jack Pickford, brother of one of the most successful silent stars, Mary Pickford, at Cafe Nat Goodwin on the Santa Monica Pier.
 Both Thomas and Pickford were known for their partying.
 Screenwriter Frances Marion remarked, "I had seen her often at the Pickford home, for she was engaged to Mary's brother, Jack.
 Two innocent-looking children, they were the gayest, wildest brats who ever stirred the stardust on Broadway.
 Both were talented, but they were much more interested in playing the roulette of life than in concentrating on their careers."
-Thomas eloped with Pickford on October 25, 1916 in New Jersey.
+Thomas eloped with Pickford on October 25, 1916, in New Jersey.
 None of their family was present, with actor Thomas Meighan as their only witness.
-Although the couple never had their own children, in 1920 they adopted Thomas' six-year-old nephew, the son of one of her brothers, after his mother died.
+Although the couple never had their own children, in 1920 they adopted Thomas's six-year-old nephew, the son of one of her brothers, after his mother died.